MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

 Stress in Ekhwachil is not lexically phonemic.
 Primary stress falls on the last syllable of the stem of almost(?) all words, and secondary stress falls on every alternate syllable such that one with primary stress is never adjacent to one with secondary stress.
 Stressed and unstressed syllables have roughly the same length and volume, with the greatest difference between them being pitch.

 Set A markers do not attract stress, which stays on the last syllable of the stem.
-In practice, this means that almost(?) all words without Set A markers have primary stress on the ultimate syllable, and those with Set A markers have it on either the ultimate or penultimate syllable.
+In practice, this means that almost(?) all words without Set A markers have primary stress on the ultimate syllable, and those with Set A markers have it on either the penultimate or antepenultimate syllable.
 In this way, stress is technically contrastive, as there are minimal pairs that differ only in primary stress placement, such as /??.??.ˈ??/, '\[wordA\]', and /??.ˈ??.??/, '\[wordB-A???\]' (?).

 ### <a name="phonotactics"></a>A.B.
 Phonotactics <a href="#table_of_contents">^</a>

-The syllable structure of Ekhwachil is as follows:

-    (C) V (A/j)

-    C = any consonant
-    V = any vowel
-    A = /m/, /n/, /ŋ/, /s/, /ʃ/, /x/, or /l/

-Some examples of possible syllables are listed below:

-    V       ?       '[word]'
-    CV      ??      '[word]'
-    V?      ??      '[word]'
-    CV?     ???     '[word]'
+The syllable structure of Ekhwachil is (C)V; a syllable may have any one consonant in the onset, and it must have one vowel in the nucleus.
+Consonant clusters do not occur, and neither vowel length nor consonant length are phonemic.

 #### A.B.C.
 Phonotactic restrictions

 In the onset of a syllable, /j/ does not occur if its nucleus is /i/.
 Every other sequence of segments that follows the syllable structure outlined in the previous section is permitted.
-Consonant clusters occur, but only at syllable boundaries.

 <table>
     <tr>
         <th>Onset</th>
         <th>Nucleus</th>
-        <th>Coda</th>
     </tr>
     <tr>
         <th>(C)</th>
         <th>V</th>
-        <th rowspan=2>(A)</th>
     </tr>
     <tr>
         <td>any onset other than /j/</td>